 In this case, the B5 cell points to the “Serial Number: 44474” while, the “mm/dd/yyyy” is the specified date format.

-4. Turning Serial Number to Date with Keyboard Shortcuts
+4. Changing Serial Number to Date with Keyboard Shortcuts in Excel

 Now, if you’re wondering if there are any shortcuts to changing serial number to date?
 Then our next method answers this exact question.